 Primm Valley Resort

 My next stop was Primm Valley Resort.
 I got another front row parking space and entered a deserted casino floor.
-The William Hill sportsbook just inside the front door had one person in it.
 The bar was empty.
 I checked out the bar video poker and it was full of unplayable games.
 The main casino floor’s video poker selection mirrored what I found at Whiskey Pete’s.

 Primm Valley Resort is home to the only 3-2 blackjack game in Primm.
 It is a six-deck shoe with a $25 minimum bet and allows double down before and after splitting but not surrender or re-split aces.
 That table was closed.
 The only table games open were $5 craps and roulette with a few $10 and $15 6-5 blackjack tables.

 Primm Valley offers the only Pai Gow Poker table in Primm.
 It was also closed.
 The same can be said of Face Up Blackjack, Three Card Poker and Big Wheel.

 The next stop on my Primm trip was Buffalo Bill’s.
 It seems to be the least visited of the three properties in Primm.
 There were three cars in valet and 10-15 cars in the parking lot.
 The table games were almost entirely idle and few people were gambling.

 Buffalo Bill’s offers all the same games as Primm Valley Resort except that it substitutes Pai Gow Poker with Free Bet Blackjack that pays 6-5.
 There is a half craps table that is used during the week and a full one for weekends.
 There were only four table game players during my visit.
 Two were on the small craps table and the other two were at a 6-5 blackjack game.